h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 2. Clone the repository to your local git environment.
     When working in CodeAnywhere, every container by default is configured to be a git repository as well.
     Cloning `username.github.io` into the container's working dir would thus create a repository inside a repository.
-    To prevent this, create a CodeAnywhere container that is a "connection" to the `username.github.io` repository: this will automatically set the value of the remote repository to GitHub's `username.github.io`.
+    To prevent this, create a CodeAnywhere container that has a "connection" to the `username.github.io` repository: this will automatically set the value of the remote repository to GitHub's `username.github.io`.
 3. Create an `index.html` file in the `workspace` directory (the same directory that also contains the `.git` folder.
 4. Add the file to the staging area and commit.